 Joshua is interested in water, energy, and policy.
 He grew up in the foothills of the Rocky Mountains in Colorado, before moving to Ocala, Florida at the age of 10.
 From there, he gained an understanding of the importance of energy and water security, having lived in both arid and humid environments.
 He pursued a BS in Environmental Engineering at the University of Florida, where he focused on developing watershed sensor technology in the Watershed Ecology Lab.
 From there, he did a short stint at Oak Ridge National Laboratory in the Energy-Water Resource Systems group before starting his PhD at USF.
 He hopes to focus on designing sustainable development methods for ocean power systems.
 Josh is a recipient of USF's Presidential Fellowship.

 Charlotte studied and worked on different topics of Engineering and Social Sciences in Europe, Central America, and the United States.
 During that time, she developed her passion for Water Resources Engineering, where both people’s and environment’s needs can be addressed.
 Charlotte completed a BA in Latin American Studies at the University of Cologne, a BS in Environmental Engineering from RWTH Aachen University, and a MS in Civil Engineering from USF.
-For her PhD, Charlotte is interested in modeling the input and transport of plastic debris in freshwater systems to contribute to the monitoring and management of plastic waste before it enters into the oceans.

 Michelle Platz (ME in Environmental Engineering expected in Spring 2019)